meilisearch/documentation/guides/main_concepts/indexes.md

 ## Stop words

 Sometimes you may want to ignore certain words in documents and search queries.
-To do so, a set of stop words can be defined for an index.
+To do so, **a set of stop words can be defined for an index**.
 Unless you actually need them, some words neither add semantic value nor context.
-Besides, they are often too frequent (i.e. `the` or `of` in English).
+Besides, they are often too frequent (i.e., `the` or `of` in English).

 By adding words to a stop words list, these specific terms will be excluded from your search.
 It will avoid documents being considered highly relevant because of the presence of some words in an important [attribute](/guides/main_concepts/relevancy.md#_4-attribute) or in a good [position](/guides/main_concepts/relevancy.md#ranking-rules).
 This will also greatly improve the search time because all the documents containing only those words will not be used in the sorting of documents.